Spring Cleaning Your Spirit: A Guide to Renewal and Growth

 2. Enjoy creative projects.

-Engaging in creative expression is another powerful tool for spiritual nourishment.
+Playing with creative expression is another powerful tool for spiritual nourishment.
 Activities like painting, writing, playing music, or crafting allow you to express your inner thoughts and feelings in a tangible form.

 This process can be incredibly liberating and healing, offering an outlet for emotions that might remain bottled up.